 To understand the complicated mechanisms, you could lug around several hard copies of field service manuals.
 But what if you could simply grab your tablet or headset, point its camera at the equipment, and view the internal guts of the machine?

 Imagine using a wearable device that guides you throughout the repair process, reacting to your voice prompts while simultaneously analyzing the situation.
-This is what GE reports it’s like:

 “No matter how smart and experienced you are, you will never have all the technical details in your head,” said Annunziata.

 With AR, however, that is exactly what’s occurring.
 Or, rather, innovation is generating this century’s newest thinking cap – one with all the information a technician, analyst, or manager could ever think to ask for.

 We can even use VR to digitally reproduce the workflow of an entire factory.